 I’ve had religious-type ecstacy experiences in group sex scenarios… should be obvious from the stories… those scenarios are great in the moment, but from what I can tell and what I have observed, they don’t lead to real community.
-Your “value” is very much based on sex appeal, ability to bring in hot women, ability to be a hot woman, etc. There is a woman, Gwen Kansen, who did a twitter thread about how her group sex communities effectively eject or de-prioritize older women… they’re filled with middle-aged guys chasing chicks in their 20s… I’ve seen this dynamic as well, the invisible older woman thing… I hope she writes something longer and linkable, cause she’s emphasized something usually locked in the attic like a crazy Aunt.
+Your “value” is very much based on sex appeal, ability to bring in hot women, ability to be a hot woman, etc. There is a woman, Gwen Kansen, who did a twitter thread about how her group sex communities effectively eject or de-prioritize older women… her group sex communities are filled with middle-aged guys chasing chicks in their 20s, and I’ve seen this dynamic as well, the invisible older woman thing.
+I hope Kansen writes something longer and linkable, cause she’s emphasized something usually locked in the attic like a crazy aunt.
 One interesting part of Christianity is that your core value is you, and being alive; you have an inviolate soul regardless of your external views and features.
-Of course we all know that in the real world that’s often not how it works… the hot girl isn’t into you because of your beautiful soul in the eyes of god, your boss doesn’t hire you for that reason, etc. But there is some latent brutality in the competitive world… and I’ve done fine a lot of the time, competitively, I’m not complaining about the competition, and competition has a lot of merits.
+Of course we all know that, in the real world, that’s often not how it works… the hot Christian gal isn’t into you because of your beautiful soul in the eyes of god, your boss doesn’t hire you for that reason, etc.: there are still real value judgments involved.
+But there is some latent brutality in the competitive world, that the Christian world tries to de-elevate… and I’m not complaining here: I’ve done fine a lot of the time, competitively, I’m not complaining about the competition, and competition has a lot of merits.
 Adam Smith wrote about how the competition of capitalism encourages kindness and courtesy, because those things make good business sense.
 The average American or European store clerk is 100x more useful than the average Soviet government “worker.”
 The more advanced the market economy, the better the service, and the better the range of products.
 Capitalism and its competitive features are great.

 But, competition creates its own challenges (that is not a criticism of capitalism, it is a statement about how not all dimensions can be maximized at once), and the way competition affects and infects people who always want to do better than the guy next to them.
 Christianity does a bit to blunt some of that competitiveness… a point that comes from the Peter Thiel and Rene Girard views of Christianity… I’ve also gotten lucky in a bunch of ways, and I can see why a lot of the people who’ve been genetically unlikely, familially unlucky, etc., would be angry.
 Advertising and movies tell us, “People are f**king all the time, tons of guys are f**king all these hot women constantly.”
 Porn is a fantasy world whose subtext tells us the same.
 And if you aren’t, cause most guys aren’t, what do you do?
 Where do you go?
 “Self improvement” is a good answer… but some guys move into the incel “movement,” into becoming a herbivore, and other unsavory or undesirable paths.
 Instead of learning not be Gollum they embrace being Gollum, with a keyboard.
 The reality is that guys f**king the hottest chicks usually have many attributes that guys who are not f**king hot chicks lack.
 Game is a remedy to that but its success depends greatly on where you start from.
 It can be hugely frustrating.
 The “dignity” that comes from game comes from success.
 Lack success in f**king hot chicks and you lack dignity in the eyes of game.
 Christianity argues that dignity is innate and part of man’s ability to accept Christ.

-Christianity is better than 4chan/8chan.
-Yes, I’m aware of many of Christianity’s problems.
+Christianity is better than 4chan/8chan, and it lets people create authentic communities, in a way that sex parties and non-monogamy communities don’t really do.
+Yes, I’m aware of many of Christianity’s problems, no need to cite them, I read the ’00s-era books about how religion sucks.
+Those books don’t appear to have anticipated the present, when people choose to worship political shit instead.
 Worshipping technology/progress is also better than worshipping political figures (but also much much harder… you have to learn and do things to worship technology properly… much harder than simply “having the right beliefs.”)
 “Your family is broken but you’re going to fix the world.”
 Right.